Servo Direction

 • In the servo_speed function, change (-75) to (0).

-• Save the modified script and flash it to the micro:bit.
+• Save the modified script and flash it with the Send to micro:bit button.

 • Verify that the right servo is not rotating in any direction, but gently resists being twisted.